CYB3RVIKS/CYB3RVIKS/README.md

 ## 🎯 Career Goals

-* Become a Skilled Penetration Tester
+* Become a Skilled Cloud Engineer and a Penetration tester
-* Specialize in Offensive Security / Red Teaming
+* Specialize in Purple Teaming
 * Build Real-World Security Projects
 * Transition into AI Security in the future